svodnik/sfjs6/16-deploying-your-app/README.md

 ## Homework

-- Continue work on your final project (due in class Tuesday 1/17)
+- Continue work on your final project (due in class Monday 4/10)

 ## Additional resource on today's topics: